- What is Digital Marketing

-First-time BC students and previous BC students returning to the college after four or more quarters must apply for BC General Admissions first.
-Please review the Academic Calendar for application deadlines.
-As a part of this process, students will need to submit Official Transcripts from all regionally accredited colleges attended other than BC.
-Complete Step 1 at least two weeks prior to the application deadline.
-Processing time for general BC admission is typically 1-3 business days.
-Current BC students may skip Step 1 and start at Step 2.
+New students and previous students returning to Bellevue College after four or more quarters must apply for General Admission first.
+Please review the Academic Calendar for quarterly application deadlines.
+Students with transfer credits must submit official transcripts to the Bellevue College Evaluations Office from all regionally accredited colleges attended other than BC.
+Complete Step 1 at least 2 weeks before the start of the quarter.
+Processing time for General Admission is 5-10 business days.
+Current students may skip Step 1 and start at Step 2.

 Once you have met the program eligibility requirements, you are eligible to apply for admission to the BAS program.
 Admission is competitive.
 Meeting minimum requirements does not guarantee admission, as the number of qualified applicants may exceed the number of available enrollment spaces.
 BAS applications are reviewed on a rolling basis for Fall, Winter, and Spring quarters.
 Complete this step at least 2 weeks before the start of the quarter.
 If you have transfer credits, your BAS application will be reviewed with unofficial transcripts, but your acceptance will not be determined until official transcripts have been received and formally evaluated by the Evaluations Office (see Step 1).

 Please have the following items ready for submission with your application: